A1exei/Game_TommySavesTheDay/GameDesignDoc.md

 ## Tommy Saves The Day
-This game follows Tommy Trojan as he tries to get to class before the time runs out.
+This game follows Tommy Trojan as he tries to get to class, running through campus.
 On his way to class he must avoid the viscious Bruins, the overly-caffinated Stanford Trees, angry Sun Devils, construction obstacles and DPS officers that dont move for anyone.

 ----